pall02072002/Drug_Blockchain/README.md

      - Install Metamask for Geth Testnet
      - Set up AI chatbot (details provided in aichatbot folder)
    - **Installation of dependencies**:
-     - Run `npm install` to install required dependencies for the frontend and backend
+     - Run `npm install` to install the required dependencies for the frontend and backend
    - **Configuration settings**:
      - Update environment variables and MongoDB connection settings
      - Configure the blockchain network with Ganache UI and Metamask